How to keep active during the winter months

 During the cold winter months, it can be a struggle to keep active, especially for our elderly loved ones.
-However keeping active is important in order to stay healthy, physically and mentally.
+However, keeping active is important in order to stay healthy, physically and mentally.

 Winter weather conditions increase the risks associated with being outside.
 Thankfully, there are plenty of activities that can help your loved one avoid these risks while still staying active within their home.

-Our professional live-in carers have shared some of the activities they have enjoyed with their clients this winter.
+Our professional carers have shared some of the activities they have enjoyed with their clients this winter.
 Let’s take a closer look for some inspiration.

-Activities to help keep elderly people active in winter
+Activities for elderly people during winter

 1. Go for a walk indoors